 - For more advanced software engineers who are mainly looking to practice technical interview questions in preparation for their interviews, there are websites that compile software engineering questions, like HackerRank and Leetcode.

-- In terms of Chinese-language programs, the biggest alternative to LaiOffer is a company called Jiuzhang, which has a much shorter timeframe and lower price tag ($199).
+- In terms of Chinese-language programs, the biggest alternative to LaiOffer is a company called Jiuzhang.
+This has a much shorter timeframe and lower price tag ($199).
 It is more focused on technical prep for upcoming interviews.

 We compiled a list of resources to practice software engineer interview questions that you can use to decide the best one for you.